Kali Linux: Comparison with other Linux distributions

 Kali Linux is developed with a focus towards cyber security experts, penetration testers, and white-hat hackers.
 There are a few other distributions dedicated to penetration testing, such as Parrot OS, BlackArch, and Wifislax.
 Kali Linux has stood out against these other distributions for cyber security and penetration testing, as well as having made distinct design decisions such as the default user being the superuser before its policy change in 2020.1 and later.

-Included Software
+Included software

+Kali Linux includes a large range of security tools, organized into categories aligned with penetration testing workflows.
+These include tooling for information gathering, vulnerability analysis, web application testing, password attacks, wireless attacks, exploitation, sniffing and spoofing, post-exploitation, forensics, reporting, and social engineering.

+Notable tools bundled with Kali Linux include Nmap for network discovery and port scanning, Metasploit for exploit development and delivery, Wireshark for network protocol analysis, Burp Suite for web application security testing, John the Ripper and Hashcat for password cracking, Aircrack-ng for wireless network auditing, and Nessus (trial version).
+Kali also includes sqlmap for automated SQL injection testing and OWASP ZAP for dynamic web application security scanning.

-Kali Linux includes a large range of security tools, including tooling for browser exploitation, reverse engineering, and general exploit development.
+Kali Linux includes tooling for browser exploitation, reverse engineering, and general exploit development.

 Kali Purple

 Kali Purple is a flavor of Kali introduced in 2023 specifically designed for defensive security.
 It features its own suite of tools sorted into categories that correspond to the NIST Cybersecurity Framework.